plotly/plotly.py-docs/notebooks/templates.md

 fig.show()
 ```

-### Including array elements in a theme
+### Including tuple elements in a theme

-The previous section described how to use a template to customize the default properties of array elements that are added to a figure that the template is applied to.
+The previous section described how to use a template to customize the default properties of tuple elements that are added to a figure that the template is applied to.
 This is useful for styling, for example, any annotations, shapes, or images that will eventually be added to the figure.

-It is also possible for a template to define array elements that should be included, as is, in any figure that the template is applied to.
-This is done by specifying a list of one or more array element graph objects (e.g. `go.layout.Annotation` objects) as the value of the corresponding array property in the template (e.g. at `template.layout.annotations`).
-Note that the `name` property of these array element graph objects must be set to a unique non-empty string.
+It is also possible for a template to define tuple elements that should be included, as is, in any figure that the template is applied to.
+This is done by specifying a list of one or more tuple element graph objects (e.g. `go.layout.Annotation` objects) as the value of the corresponding tuple property in the template (e.g. at `template.layout.annotations`).
+Note that the `name` property of these tuple element graph objects must be set to a unique non-empty string.

 Here is an example that creates a template that adds a large semi-transparent "DRAFT" watermark to the middle of the figure, and constructs a figure using this template.